edtepes/QuickMap-PythonScript/README.md

 # QuickMap-PythonScript

-QuickMap.py - Fast mapping straight from your OS to automate the Google Maps searching.
+QuickMap.py - Fast mapping straight from your OS to automate the Google Maps searching process saving you keystrokes on your weekend getaway planning.

 Menu Options: